ThePalaceProject/android-ci/README.md

 |`.ci-local/deploy-git-binary-version-file.conf` |The first line of this file gives the name of the file containing a `versionCode` property indicating the version of the build APK files|
 |`.ci-local/deploy-git-binary-branch.conf`|The first line of this file gives the name of the branch to which binaries will be committed|

+### Deploy Hook

+If the file `.ci-local/deploy.sh` exists, it will be executed after all deployments have been occurred in `normal` builds.
+This script allows for, for example, notifying external services of the build results.

 ### Credentials Hook

 If the file `.ci-local/credentials.sh` exists, it will be executed after the build